-Revelation 9:13-15 describes the release of four angels who are bounded at the Euphrates River and the aftermath of their release: the slaying of a 1/3 of mankind.
+Revelation 9:13-16 describes the release of four angels who are bound at the Euphrates River and the aftermath of their release: the slaying of a 1/3 of mankind by 200 million horsemen:

-The angels released from the Euphrates River are probably fallen angels because they have been bounded there.
+The angels released from the Euphrates River are probably fallen angels because they have been bound there.
 The Greek word for “bound” (deō) is only used twice in the Book of Revelation.
-The other verse where this word appears is in Revelation 20:2, which describes Satan being bounded for 1000 years.
+The other verse where this word appears is in Revelation 20:2, which describes Satan being bound for 1,000 years.

-“And he laid hold on the dragon, that old serpent, which is the Devil, and Satan, and bound him a thousand years,” (Rev 20:2)
+“And he laid hold on the dragon, that old serpent, which is the Devil, and Satan, and bound him a thousand years,” (Revelation 20:2)

 Revelation 20:7 indicates that the binding of Satan for one thousand years is connected to his imprisonment:

-“And when the thousand years are expired, Satan shall be loosed out of his prison,” (Rev 20:7)
+“And when the thousand years are expired, Satan shall be loosed out of his prison,” (Revelation 20:7)

 The treatment of these four angels is interesting to note because they will be temporarily released from their bondage unlike the group of angels described in Jude 1:6 and 2 Peter 2:4.

 “And the angels which kept not their first estate, but left their own habitation, he hath reserved in everlasting chains under darkness unto the judgment of the great day.”
 (Jude 1:6)